dretax/GarHal_CSGO/README.md

 3. Place the default config where GarhalController.exe is.
 4. Modify config to your needs.
 5. Start GarhalController.exe.
+6. Optional: If you are playing ranked, use GarhalRankDisplayer.exe to view ranks.
-6. Play the game.
+7. Play the game.
-7. Beware of Overwatch.
+8. Beware of Overwatch.

 ## Starting Driver
 Open up CMD as admin mode: